-Keep in mind, customers can buy Amazon gift cards using cryptocurrencies.
-Therefore, it’s possible that Amazon may be looking to burn this bridge by offering its own solution.
-Until then, Amazon doesn’t seem to entertain the idea of partnering with other cryptocurrencies.
+Keep in mind customers can buy Amazon gift cards using cryptocurrencies.
+Therefore, Amazon may be looking to burn this bridge by offering its solution.
+Until then, Amazon doesn’t seem to entertain partnering with other cryptocurrencies.

 What Next for Amazon in the Crypto Space?

-While Amazon remains tight-lipped on rumors renting the air about a private cryptocurrency or otherwise, speculation continues to grow, especially after Amazon registered three domains linked to leading cryptocurrencies.
+While Amazon remains tight-lipped on rumors about a private cryptocurrency or otherwise, speculation continues to grow, especially after Amazon registered three domains linked to leading cryptocurrencies.

-With such developments and Amazon Coin, already in use for app and Kindle payments, there’s a strong possibility of an Amazon cryptocurrency in the making.
+With such developments and Amazon Coin, already in use for app and Kindle payments, there’s a strong possibility of an Amazon cryptocurrency.
 Watch the breakdown here.

 Also Check Out: Amazon's Secret Royalty Program